 Kimberly R. Van Essendelft

-Legal Research and Writing Faculty
+Legal Analysis, Research & Writing Faculty

 - J.D., Marshall-Wythe School of Law, College of William & Mary, Order of the Coif.